 Cash amortized cost

 Accounts receivable amortized cost

-Investments fair value
+Investments and short-term investments fair value

 Bank indebtedness amortized cost

 Accounts payable and accrued liabilities amortized cost

 Due to Sinai Health System amortized cost

 Financial assets measured at amortized cost are assessed at each reporting date for indications of impairment.
 If such impairment exists, the asset shall be written down and the resulting impairment loss shall be recognized in the consolidated statement of operations and changes in fund balances for the year.